minio/docs/source/reference/minio-mc-admin/mc-admin-user-svcacct.rst

       - For :ref:`MinIO-managed users <minio-users>`, specify the access key for the user.
       - For :ref:`Active Directory/LDAP users <minio-external-identity-management-ad-ldap>`, specify the Distinguished Name of the user.
-      - For :ref:`OpenID Connect users <minio-external-identity-management-openid>`, use the :ref:`MinIO Console <minio-console>` to list access keyss.
+      - For :ref:`OpenID Connect users <minio-external-identity-management-openid>`, use the :ref:`MinIO Console <minio-console>` to list access keys.

 .. mc-cmd:: remove
    :fullpath: